hamedmx/YAD-ILP-Tool/paper.md

 - **Output:**

-   - A hypothesis, *H*, a set of Horn clauses.
+   - A hypothesis *H*, a set of Horn clauses.

 - **Problem Conditions:**